Last Updated: 7/2/20 | July 2nd, 2020

 Renting a car is the most convenient way to get around since you can get to many out-of-the-way parks, cities, and destinations.
 If you would rather not travel alone but still want to rent a car, post on travel forums such as:

 Additionally, ask around hostels as there are usually people looking (or offering) rides (I found my partner in crime through a friend of mine).
-Not only will you get to meet new people but you’ll be able to split the gas costs, saving your money.
+Not only will you get to meet new people but you’ll be able to split the gas costs, saving you money.

 While it’s possible to buy a cheap car and sell it later, the paperwork can sometimes take months to go through and thus is not the best for travelers who don’t plan to spend ages in the country.

-By Train
+Traveling South Africa By Train

-South Africa has a lot of train tracks, however, most aren’t in use as the population has increasingly come to rely on the extensive highway system.
+South Africa has a lot of train tracks; however, most aren’t in use as the population has increasingly come to rely on the extensive highway system.
 Essentially, just the major cities in South Africa are accessible by train.

 Shosholoza Meyl (South African Railways) has long-distance trains that serve Cape Town, Port Elizabeth, Bloemfontein, Durban, East London, Johannesburg, Queenstown, and East London.
 They’re comfortable and safe and make various stops at smaller towns along the way.